syncfusion-content/xamarin-docs/Xamarin/SfListView/Swiping.md

  * [ItemData](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SwipeEndedEventArgs~ItemData.html): Defines the underlying data associated with the swiped item as its arguments.
  * [SwipeOffSet](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SwipeEndedEventArgs~SwipeOffset.html): Defines the current swipe offset of the item being swiped.

-The `SwipeReset` event used for the following use cases,
+The `SwipeReset` event used for the following use case:

  * To skip the reset operation for a swiped item.